-Activity Based Costing is being introduced to solve the costing problems associated with the traditional costing method.
+Activity Based Costing introduced to solve the problems associated with the traditional costing method.
 It divides the overheads into different cost pools and then allocates them.
-It identifies the activities in the organization such as the purchase of material is an activity of purchase requisition, follow up from the suppliers of the delivery of the product is also an activity.
-It helps to divide the proper overheads into the proper place, thus makes the costing system more accurate.
+It identifies the activities in the organization, such as the purchase of material is an activity of purchase requisition, and follow-up from the suppliers of the product delivery is also an activity.
+It helps to divide the true overheads into the proper place, thus making the costing system more accurate.
 It helps to formulate the appropriate marketing and corporate strategy.
-The allocation of cost is done more accurately; thus, each product’s costing is done fairer.
+Cost allocation is done more accurately; therefore, each product’s cost is fairer.

 Objectives of Activity Based Costing

-The main objective of introducing the Activity Based Costing is that the traditional method of costing had some limitations due to which the costing of the product was not accurately calculated, and thus it was affecting the cost per unit of the product.
-In the traditional costing method, the overheads were allocated in an arbitrary manner; sometimes, the allocation was done by on the basis of the volume of the production, which is not a correct method of allocating the cost and, therefore, the Activity Based Costing method was introduced.
-In an organization, the Activity Based Costing method helps to control the cost because due to fairer distribution of the overheads, the cost is measured accurately.
+The main objective of introducing this on Costing is that the traditional costing method had some limitations due to which the product cost was not calculated accurately.
+Thus it affects the cost per unit of the product.
+The overheads allocate arbitrarily in the traditional costing method; sometimes, the allocation depends on the production volume, which is not a correct cost method.
+Therefore, the Activity Based Costing method was introduced.
+In an organization, the Activity Based Costing method helps to control the cost because the cost is measured accurately due to the fairer distribution of the overheads.

-It works as per the steps as mentioned under:
+It works as per the steps mentioned below.

-- Step 2- Identify the cost drivers for each and every activity.
+- Step 2 – Identify the cost drivers for every activity.

 Example of Activity Based Costing

-Otis worldwide corp.
-It is a company which produces 2 items A and B.
+Otis worldwide corp is a company that produces 2 items, A and B.